qalle2/binary-diff/README.md

   -m MINIMUM_MATCH_LENGTH, --minimum-match-length MINIMUM_MATCH_LENGTH
                         minimum length of matches to find (smaller = slower) (default: 1) -q, --quiet           do not print messages that indicate progress (default: False)
-```

-## Output
-Excluding the `found match` messages, each output line consists of three values separated by commas:
-* Position of the match in the first input file (0 = first byte, empty value = no match).
-* Position of the match in the second input file (0 = first byte, empty value = no match).
-* Length of the match or the unmatched chunk.

-Examples of output lines:
-* `123,456,789`: 789 bytes starting from position 123 in the first file are identical to the 789 bytes starting from position 456 in the second file.
-* `123,,789`: for the 789 bytes starting from position 123 in the first file, no match was found in the second file.
-* `,456,789`: for the 789 bytes starting from position 456 in the second file, no match was found in the first file.
+Output lines consist of three integers separated by commas: position in file 1, position in file 2, length.
+If one of the positions is empty, the line denotes an unmatched chunk, otherwise a match.
+Positions start from 0.
+E.g. "10,20,3" means bytes 10-12 in file 1 are identical to bytes 20-22 in file 2, and "40,,5" means no match in file 2 was found for bytes 40-44 in file 1.
 Hint: copy the output to a spreadsheet program as CSV data.

-## Example 1
-`a.txt`: `ABCDEKLMNOPQRST`

-`b.txt`: `FGHIJKLMNOUVWXYZ`

-Input: `python binary_diff.py a.txt b.txt`

-Output:
 ```

+## Examples
+```
+C:\>type a.txt
+ABCDEKLMNOPQRST

+C:\>type b.txt
+FGHIJKLMNOUVWXYZ

+C:\>python binary_diff.py a.txt b.txt
 found match of length 5 (total bytes matched: 5)

 "position in a.txt","position in b.txt","length"